jystyn/nfl_arrest_analysis/README.md

 To better understand these statistics we needed to analyze our data and create certain graphs to decide on our hypothesis:
   - <font size="6">Hypothesis Testing

   We hypothesized that defensive players would commit more crimes than offensive players because how often they are slamming their heads into the opposition.
-We also thought that the NFL would __ be able to decrease crime amongst its players.
+We also thought that the NFL would not be able to decrease crime amongst its players.
   - <font size="6">Statistical Analysis

   - <font size="6">Bar Graphs